I am dozing in the car while he has breakfast with the stripper.

 Sandra invites me to join the ski club.
 We meet on Merton to take the bus to Blue Mountain.
 I end up dating her sister until she asks “How will we ever afford to buy a house?”
 I never see her again.
 I hear last year that she has died.

 The Rose and Crown.
 Sheila asks for everyone’s phone number.
 I grab her datebook and put three stars beside my name.
 A little later I go to the washroom.
 When I come out she is standing in front of the men’s washroom waiting for me.
 “So, those three stars… was that a joke or did you mean it?”

 Ben and Erin are sleeping over.
 I get up at four in the morning and realize they’re no longer in the apartment.
 I get dressed and begin searching the neighborhood.
 I keep thinking that Ben’s mom will never forgive me if anything happens to him.
 I call the police and as they’re standing in the apartment asking questions, Ben and Erin walk in.

 The movers have taken everything.
 I’m sitting on the floor in an empty apartment waiting for Robb.
 As we’re leaving I start to weep.
 Robb gives me a warm embrace as only he can.

 I come to the Horseshoe to see Pursuit of Happiness.
-Moe Berg once watched me play table hockey.
+Moe Berg once watched me play table hockey at a party at Mark’s place.
 We start playing table hockey at the Hockey Hall of Fame on our lunch breaks.
 James does the play-by-play over the intercom during the final match between John and Mark.
 Then we bring out the actual Stanley Cup and award it to the winner.

 Tom and I are walking down Queen Street and Tom has to pee.
 We happen to be in front of the Horseshoe at the moment.
 I gesture toward it and say “at the end of the bar, on the left, just past the pool tables.”
 Tom looks at me incredulously.
 “Do you know every bar in this city?”